What is Cyber Security? How to Protect Your Business from Cyber Threats

 DNSEye, another solution of DNSSense, offers DNS visibility to corporate networks.
 This way, the source of a possible malicious domain query is instantly detected, and only potential traffic that may pose a security threat is monitored, thanks to its Smart SIEM Integration feature.
 In addition, DNSEye enriches DNS logs with IAM and DHCP logs, facilitating the detection of the direct source of the relevant traffic (machine, username and MAC address), which saves valuable time for SOC teams.

-What does an organisation’s cyber security strategy consist of?
+How is an organisation's cyber security strategy defined?

 What kind of penalties do organisations face if they do not take the necessary precautions in cyber security?